 Graham Bartlett, Chief Executive of Velon, said: "We are so excited to bring the Series finale of Hammer to Hong Kong.
 The teams will be racing all out to win the Series and Hammer Hong Kong will be a fantastic place to crown the winning team."

 Dr Peter Lam, Chairman of the Hong Kong Tourism Board, said: “We are delighted to welcome the Hammer Series to Asia for the first time and to hold the Series finale in Hong Kong, which reinforces the city’s position as the Events Capital of Asia.

 “Top professional teams from around the world will gather in Hong Kong forming part of the 2018 Sun Hung Kai Properties Hong Kong Cyclothon, to compete for glory against the backdrop of our famous Victoria Harbour.
 Bringing the Hammer Series to Hong Kong will not only allow visitors and locals to experience up close one of the best cycling tournaments in the world, but also showcase the dynamism of our city through global media coverage of the event.”

 Hammer Hong Kong will be streamed live and free to watch on hammerseries.com and the Hammer Series social media channels.

 Video streams and clips from Hammer Stavanger and Hammer Limburg had more than seven million views, underlining the worldwide interest and popularity of the Hammer Series format, which is shorter and punchier than other races and is all about the team, not individual riders.

-With three races in 2018, the aim is to increase the Hammer Series to between four and six races in 2019.
-Longer term, the goal is to grow the Hammer Series into a global series of 10 city hub-based races that builds upon the appeal of premium professional cycling and serves as a communications platform for host cities to promote and demonstrate initiatives in active lifestyle, mobility and sports tourism.
+With three stages in 2018, the aim is to increase the Hammer Series to between four and six races in 2019.
+Longer term, the goal is to grow the Hammer Series into a global series of ten city hub-based races that builds upon the appeal of premium professional cycling and serves as a communications platform for host cities to promote and demonstrate initiatives in active lifestyle, mobility and sports tourism.